 Carbon finance actors continue to run into issues with the lack of permanence in land-use projects.
 Under forest carbon and other land-use offset projects, landowners, project developers, and governments may commit up to 100 years of sustainable land management.
 A certain percentage of a project’s carbon offsets—representing emission reductions—are typically set aside as a buffer pool.
 Buffer pools under industry-leading standards for forest carbon activities range from 10-25% of total offset credits, where reversals by forest fires or other drivers would trigger retirement of the same volume of credits from the buffer pool.

-A forest carbon offset project in the United States financed by New Forests was terminated after forest fires released 45% of the carbon the project had sequestered, and has led to calls for more robust buffer pools to handle increasing reversal risks.
+A forest carbon offset project in the United States financed by New Forests in California was terminated after forest fires released 45% of the carbon the project had sequestered, and has led to calls for more robust buffer pools to handle increasing reversal risks.

 Carbon offset standards including the industry-leading Verified Carbon Standard and emergent REDD+ Environmental Excellency Standard (TREES) have developed methodologies to enhance the long-term environmental and social integrity of emission reductions generated through forestry, agriculture, and other land use activities.